-The colouration and detail is too subtle by far (another ink-saving ploy?).
-Some well-established pistes are missing, the Tefedest range seems to have a new pass halfway up, but the worse thing in the overpowering anaemia of this map – all the same pale washed-out tan tone with no discernible definition for the dominant ergs and a way too-large contour interval of 250m for the 1.7m scale – a map that clearly did not eat enough fruit and veg during its production.
+The colouration and detail is too subtle by far.
+Some well-established pistes are missing, the Tefedest range seems to have a new pass halfway up, but the worse thing in the overpowering anaemia of this map – all the same pale washed-out tan tone with no discernible definition for the dominant ergs and a way too-large contour interval of 250m for the 1.200k scale – a map that clearly did not eat enough fruit and veg during its production.
 You do get a handy 1° grid (but no sub-calibration, like a TPC or IGN 1m).
 With the wealth of Algeria know-how in Germany, this map is a missed opportunity.
-Review copy of this map supplied by The Map Shop.
-Price £7.75

-International Travel Map Series
+Sahara – International Travel Map (ITM)

 Gizi’s Algeria sheet

-Usefully it has place names in Arabic but the paper is rather old-fashioned thick and glossy (like the Malt) which you feel won’t last, and I found the colouration of the relief a bit over the top (the terrain, dunes, reg, was not well depicted).
+The 2006 edition of this map had a 1° grid and was not bad at all.
+A new edition came out in 2012.
+Usefully, all have place names in Arabic but the paper is old-fashioned thick and glossy which you feel won’t last if used too much, and I found the colouration of the relief a bit over the top (the terrain, dunes, reg, were not well depicted).

 Soviet World Series